Using Technology to Enhance Reading Services in Peru with Worldreader

 Worldreader is a global nonprofit championing digital reading in underserved communities to create a world where everyone can be a reader.
 They feature an extensive selection of approximately 35,000 digital books, stories, and teaching materials in 52 languages to use for free.
 Their easy-to-use mobile app is designed to work on the most basic internet-enabled phone, using minimal data and loading times.
 Their current work in Latin America focuses on Peru where their recently launched Crecelee project targets children in grades two to four with the aim of instilling reading habits from a young age.
 They’re partnering with schools and working with families in low-income communities where children face major barriers to school readiness.
 Digital reading can help these children develop 21st-century skills that will set them up for success in and outside of school.
 Most importantly, we believe solutions like this one will reduce the inequalities in the education system, helping to reduce poverty in the country.

-Project Opportunity: Worldreader would like to leverage a team of volunteers to assist in these areas:
+Project: Worldreader would leverage a team of Team4Tech volunteers from NetApp to assist in these areas:

 - Product: Research and test the feasibility of using virtual assistance such as chatbots, on WhatsApp, messenger, etc. as well as develop audio tips for parents to be added to the app